Dans-labs/ddps-docs/docs/index.md

 Pushing any data at any moment to an archive might cause resource problems at the server side.
 Therefore, it is push-oriented, with only the relevant Nodes being updated about new information as it becomes available.
 ###### Lightweight
 This proposal is lightweight.
-It does take relatively little resources to implement, both from the client as from the server side.
+It does take relatively little compute resources to implement, both from the client as from the server side.
 ###### Multi-purpose
 The LDN+AS2 notifications approach can also be used for other purposes with the same investment.
 For example the peer reviewing service [COAR Notify](https://notify.coar-repositories.org/){target=_blank}, which is also strongly aligned with the [Event Notifications in Value-Adding Networks]{target=_blank} Profile.
 ###### Open Web Standards